What is customer experience (CX)?

 Customer experience vs. customer service

-Customer experience and customer service are similar, related terms, but they are not interchangeable.
-Customer service is a facet of customer experience, but customer experience refers to a broader spectrum of the customer journey.
+Customer experience and customer service are similar, related terms, but they aren't interchangeable.
+Customer service is a facet of customer experience that requires specific skills, while customer experience refers to a broader spectrum of the customer journey.

-Customer experience describes the emotions, judgments and reactions that a customer has throughout every step of the process -- from researching the product to making the purchase and even beyond, such as reviewing the product and service and potentially recommending it to others.
+Customer experience describes the emotions, judgments and reactions that a customer has throughout the process of interacting with the business.
+These steps include researching the product, making the purchase, getting help when there's a problem, reviewing the product and service, and potentially recommending it to others.

-Customer service, on the other hand, is limited to the interactions that a customer has with a business's employees -- often customer support representatives -- before and after a purchase.
-These interactions can occur through communication channels such as live chat, social media, phone calls, chatbots and email.
+Customer service, on the other hand, is limited to interactions a customer has with a business's employees -- often customer support representatives -- before, during and after a purchase.
+These interactions can occur through communication channels, such as live chat, social media, phone calls, chatbots and email.
 Customer service can focus on helping a customer choose the right product and troubleshoot problems.

 Customer experience management

 Companies can use processes to track, oversee and organize customer touchpoints through customer experience management (CXM/CEM).
 With CXM, the organization can evaluate and improve every interaction between a customer and the company throughout the customer lifecycle.